bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NominalWidth_1X9otKcjv7p8Guj7jHwQgt/Documentation.md

-Specifies the nominal width of the compartment
+Specifies the nominal width of the compartment.